alexsaves/answersmodule/Readme.md

 This prototype uses the [AMD](http://en.wikipedia.org/wiki/Asynchronous_module_definition) pattern to define products and dependencies.
 Rather than rolling our code into a single (large) payload, we benefit from some degree of parallelism, and only retrieve the products we need on the pages we need them on.

+## SPDY

+We might seriously consider looking at SPDY (if we are not already) for our CDN.
+Going forward, this could provide significant benefits for getting these assets down to the client browser due to the streaming nature of the protocol.
+Right now SPDY support is hit and miss, but load-time improvements can be between 30% and 60%.
+[Some more information](http://www.webperformancetoday.com/tag/spdy/)

+## Rollups vs Parralel loading

+One question is, should we be combining and minifying all the payloads together, or loading them separately.
+A couple of points to be made here:

+ * In ForeSee's case, we're doing a lot of rollups already, but we would actually benefit from splitting our larger files up into at least a couple smaller chunks due to parallelism.
+ * By breaking the products up we can only load the things we need on the pages we need.
+Leveraging that and cacheing means you might never need to load everything at the same time, which is nice.
+ * In the absense of protocols like SPDY, modern browsers are actually better at pulling things down in parallel like this.

+Max concurrent connections by browser:

+ * Firefox 4.x: 6 (ref missing)
+ * Firefox 3.6.x: 6
+ * Internet Explorer 9.x: 6
+ * Internet Explorer 8.x: dialup: 2, broadband: 6
+ * Internet Explorer 7.x: dialup: 2, broadband: 2
+ * Chrome 11.x: 6
+ * Chrome 10.x: 6
+ * Opera 11.x: 8
+ * Safari 5.x: 6 (ref missing)

 ## Limitations of this example

 This isn't a polished product.
 One that that's glaringly missing from this demo is any `domready` governing.
 It's possible we'd run into some race conditions on some machines, particularly IE without this.